 If you develop a patch of pink, purple, or brown scaly skin that does not respond to over-the-counter antifungal creams or hydrocortisone cream, or if you develop a widespread rash, see a dermatologist or another medical professional for evaluation.

 Be prepared to discuss the following with the medical professional:

 - The course of the rash (when it started, whether or not there was a herald patch, etc)

 - What treatments, if any, you have tried

 - Whether or not any friends or relatives have a similar rash

-- Your medication history (make sure you know the names of any pills you have taken within the last month)
+- Your medication history (including the names of any medications or supplements you have taken within the last month)

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.